An environmental disturbance observer framework for autonomous surface vessels: Theory

 \subsection{Disturbance Observer Design}

 In the following, the original theoretical contribution of this article is explained.
 Two assumptions are made to formulate the disturbance observer.

 \textbf{Assumptions:} \begin{itemize} \item[1.]
-It is assumed that the ship's velocities $\boldsymbol{\nu}$ are measured.
-However, the measurements are expected to have uncertainties, described in more detail in section \ref*{section: Framework}. \item[2.]
-It is assumed that the disturbances change slowly such that $\boldsymbol{\dot{\tau}_d} \approx \boldsymbol{0}$ holds for short time intervals. \end{itemize}
+It is assumed that the vessel's velocities $\boldsymbol{\nu}$ are measured.
+However, the measurements are expected to have uncertainties, described in more detail in Section \ref{section: Framework}. \item[2.]
+It is assumed that the disturbances change slowly such that $\boldsymbol{\dot{\tau}_d} \approx \boldsymbol{0}$ holds for short time intervals.
+This assumption is required for the observer design.
+Later, it is proven that the disturbances can also be highly dynamic. \end{itemize}

 To design the dynamical observer, we define the following relations \begin{linenomath*}

 \end{linenomath*} where the estimation of the disturbances $\boldsymbol{\hat{\tau}_d}$ is defined as the sum of an observer variable $\boldsymbol{\zeta}$ and an unknown mapping $\boldsymbol{\mu}(\boldsymbol{\nu})$.
 Hence, the error of the observer is defined as \begin{linenomath*}